tibbsm/mytab/README.md

 [] tracker from today (-365) \* gotta switch up how we generate the tracker [] typescript

+[x] dev console stuff?? running commands for me only or something?
 [x] limit new items after so many undone todos
 [x] meter styling (red when low on memory)
 [x] Track todos (github style tracker) for the ~~month~~year